ITU-BDSA23-GROUP18/Chirp/docs/report.md

 ## Architecture of deployed application

-Our application is hosted Azures App Service where the component Chirp.Web handles the GUI and Chirp.Infrastructure handles the repositories and database model.
+Our application is hosted by Azures App Service where the component Chirp.Web handles the GUI and Chirp.Infrastructure handles the repositories and database model.
 A user connects their machine to Chirp.Web through the Azure App Service.
 Reading or writing data will make Chirp.Web read from the repositories in Chirp.Infrastructure, that will call the Azure SQL Server database.
 When logging in, Chirp.Web calls GitHub Authentication.

 ![Component diagram showing the architecture of the deployed Chirp application.](https://hackmd.io/_uploads/HJeeXcTUp.png)